Skip to main content

 File your FAFSA online.
 This is the fastest way to apply.
 Your answers are automatically edited resulting in fewer mistakes, and only questions that apply to you will be asked.

-Students and parents who do not or cannot use the IRS data retrieval process when filing a 2024-2025 FAFSA, will be required to provide a 2022 IRS tax return transcript.
+Students and parents who do not or cannot use the IRS linking process, Direct Data Exchange(DDX), when filing a FAFSA, may be required to provide a tax return transcript.

 Order a Tax Return Transcript online When asked the type of transcript you want be sure to select "RETURN TRANSCRIPT".